GSA/digitalgov.gov/content/news/2024/08/2024-08-08-department-of-labor-general-services-administration-to-centralize-government-benefits-information-on-usagov-and-usagov-en-espanol.md

 source_url: https://www.gsa.gov/about-us/newsroom/news-releases/department-of-labor-general-services-administration-to-centralize-government-be-08072024
 source: gsa
 date: 2024-08-07
 title: "Department of Labor, General Services Administration to centralize government benefits information on USA.gov and USAGov en Español"
-deck: The Department of Labor and General Services Administration announced that Benefits.gov will be discontinued in September 2024, with its services and information being centralized on USA.gov and USAGov en Español.
-This move, aligned with Executive Order 14058 on Customer Experience and Service delivery, aims to create a seamless, user-friendly experience for accessing government benefits in both English and Spanish.
-The new platform will feature improved navigation, benefit-finding tools, and a focus on equitable access to information.
+deck: "The Department of Labor and General Services Administration announced that Benefits.gov will be discontinued in September 2024, with its services and information being centralized on USA.gov and USAGov en Español.
+This move, aligned with Executive Order 14058, aims to create a seamless, user-friendly experience for accessing government benefits in both English and Spanish.
+The new platform will feature improved navigation, benefit-finding tools, focusing on equitable access to information."
-summary: The Department of Labor and General Services Administration announced that Benefits.gov will be discontinued in September 2024, with its services and information being centralized on USA.gov and USAGov en Español.
-This move, aligned with Executive Order 14058 on Customer Experience and Service delivery, aims to create a seamless, user-friendly experience for accessing government benefits in both English and Spanish.
-The new platform will feature improved navigation, benefit-finding tools, and a focus on equitable access to information.
+summary: "The Department of Labor and General Services Administration announced that Benefits.gov will be discontinued in September 2024, with its services and information being centralized on USA.gov and USAGov en Español.
+This move, aligned with Executive Order 14058, aims to create a seamless, user-friendly experience for accessing government benefits in both English and Spanish.
+The new platform will feature improved navigation, benefit-finding tools, focusing on equitable access to information."

 # See all topics at https://digital.gov/topics
 topics:
   - communication